Scrollerer/Scrollerer.github.io/index.md

 ## Description
 This is an overview of some of my programming projects since 2015.
-All of the projects have been done with immense passion and countless of hours of debuging to achieve perfection.
+All of the projects have been done with immense passion and countless hours of debugging to achieve perfection.
 By gamifying my projects, I keep my love for programming alive, making learning new languages more exciting and every success incredibly rewarding.

 ---